imYerik/isilon-hadoop/isilon-hdp-configuration.md

 User and Password: admin/admin

 ### Add HDP Host with RSA Private Key
+Copy the entire contents of the id_rsa file, including the leading dash characters, into the Host Registration Information box in Install Options screen of the Ambari wizard.

 ```shell
 [root@linux02 ~]# ssh-keygen
 [root@linux02 ~]# cat ~/.ssh/id_rsa